giellalt/giellalt.github.io/tm/OmegaT.md

 - Make the folder *tmx2source* in the *tm* folder of your project.
 (For the example: in your norwegian-lule sami project).
 - In OmegaT click *tools* and *Align Files*.
-- Choose correct iso code (For the example *nob* and *sme*) and upload the two text files (the norwegian and the north sami).
+- Choose correct iso code and lowercase letters (For the example *nob* and *sme*) and upload the two text files (the norwegian and the north sami).
 Make sure the aligment is correct.
-- Save the file as *SE.tmx* in *tmx2source*.
+- Save the aligned file as *SE.tmx* in *tmx2source*.
 It's very important that the file name is two capital letters then *.tmx*.

 When opening the source file in your norwegian-lule sami project you should now see both the norwegian and north sami source text.